nimaid/emc-essentials/README.md

 ### Transmutation Table
 This is the first "general purpose" EMC device.
 It is a slab-like block that can be placed anywhere, even on walls.
 You can directly put items with an EMC value into the table, which will add it's EMC value to your personal EMC balance (shown at the top left of the screen).
 When you "burn" an item in the transmutation table for the first time, it will be "learned", and you will be able to pull that item out again if you have enough EMC.

-The learned items and EMC balance are tied to your player character, not the psychical table.
+The learned items and EMC balance are tied to your player character, not the physical table.
 When you learn an item on one table/tablet, you learn it on them all.

 You can transfer EMC to another player using either a Klein Star or by giving them valuable items.
 To share your learned items, you will need to craft a Knowledge Sharing Book.